haex-space/haex-vault/README.md

 And then there’s **distribution**: each platform requires its own build, packaging, signing, and publishing process.
 What if you could build your app **once** and deploy it **everywhere**?

-> **HaexHub** makes that possible — giving every web app or PWA **superpowers**.
+> **HaexSpace** makes that possible — giving every web app or PWA **superpowers**.

-With HaexHub, developers can extend functionality via **extensions** that run securely inside the app, with carefully controlled permissions for accessing system features (files, shell, database, etc.).
+With HaexSpace, developers can extend functionality via **extensions** that run securely inside the app, with carefully controlled permissions for accessing system features (files, shell, database, etc.).

 ---

-## 🚀 Enter HaexHub
+## 🚀 Enter HaexSpace

-HaexHub provides a **framework** for building and running modular, sandboxed **web extensions** — web apps that run in an isolated environment but can communicate securely with the host.
+HaexSpace provides a **framework** for building and running modular, sandboxed **web extensions** — web apps that run in an isolated environment but can communicate securely with the host.

 Each extension:

 - Runs inside an **IFrame**.
-- Uses **postMessage APIs** to communicate with HaexHub.
+- Uses **postMessage APIs** to communicate with HaexSpace.
 - Declares required **permissions** in a manifest file.
 - Can be added or removed at runtime.